The skinny on potatoes

-Sometimes called Idaho or baking potatoes, Russets are the starchiest (and thus the fluffiest) potatoes and have thick, netted-brown skins.
+Sometimes called baking potatoes, Russets are the starchiest (and thus the fluffiest) potatoes and have thick, netted-brown skins.
 They make fluffy mashed potatoes and classic baked potatoes as well as great French fries.
 Their skin is so thick and chewy that these are the only potatoes that can be turned into potato skins.
 Because of their dry, starchy texture, they are also the only potatoes that can create gnocchi or potato noodles.

 Best-ever mashed potatoes